5 EOFY HR Questions for Small Business

 Contractor v’s Employee.
 Part Time v’s Casual.
 Employment relationships can evolve, especially in a fast-growing small business.

-The Contractor that was started occasionally working for you is now working 40 hours a week and exclusively.
-The Casual employee that started doing variable hours now works the same hours and shifts every week.
+The Contractor that started working for you occasionally is now working 40 hours a week and exclusively.
+The Casual employee that started working variable hours now works the same hours and shifts every week.

 Both scenarios are red flags that the way you initially engaged these staff may no longer survive scrutiny from Fair Work.